Nonthermal plasma: Nomenclature

 The nomenclature for nonthermal plasma found in the scientific literature is varied.
 In some cases, the plasma is referred to by the specific technology used to generate it ("gliding arc", "plasma pencil", "plasma needle", "plasma jet", "dielectric barrier discharge", "piezoelectric direct discharge plasma", etc.), while other names are more generally descriptive, based on the characteristics of the plasma generated ("one atmosphere uniform glow discharge plasma", "atmospheric plasma", "ambient pressure nonthermal discharges", "non-equilibrium atmospheric pressure plasmas", etc.).
 The two features which distinguish NTP from other mature, industrially applied plasma technologies, is that they are 1) nonthermal and 2) operate at or near atmospheric pressure.

 Technologies

 Medicine

 An emerging field adds the capabilities of nonthermal plasma to dentistry and medicine.
+Cold plasma is used to treat chronic wounds.